qte77/Prompts/README.md

 # Quick collection of prompts

-Differents prompt to test pair programing and discussion with LLM.
+Different prompts to test pair programing and discussion with LLM.